 As of macOS 10.13.4, UAMDM is required for the Kernel Extension Policy payload on macOS.
 Because this policy manages user-approved kernel extension loading, if it isn’t in place while your business is using UAMDM, it’s entirely up to end users to approve kernel extensions manually.
 As you can imagine, this isn’t ideal.

 This payload lets IT administrators work out the particulars when it comes to kernel extensions on company devices, choosing what extensions should be loaded without user consent and if users should be able to approve additional kernel extensions.

-This is where UAMDM’s whitelist kernel extensions feature comes into play.
-Whitelisting lets the IT team identify which third-party kernel extensions are acceptable for their devices.
-If a kernel extension is whitelisted, end users can execute it without having to approve it themselves.
-To whitelist kernel extensions, IT just has to specify any IDs that correspond with the program team or bundle.
+This is where UAMDM’s allow kernel extensions feature comes into play.
+Allowing This lets the IT team identify which third-party kernel extensions are acceptable for their devices.
+If a kernel extension is allowed, end users can execute it without having to approve it themselves.
+To allow kernel extensions, IT just has to specify any IDs that correspond with the program team or bundle.
 This lets the system recognize if the extension in question should be executed or not.

 Similarly, system extensions perform the same tasks that were exclusive to kernel extensions before macOS 10.15 Catalina.
-They also need to be whitelisted.
+They also need to be allowed/approved.

 To learn more about system extensions vs. kernel extensions, read our guide to Apple's new EndpointSecurity and SystemExtension frameworks.

 When it comes to TCC (Apple’s security controls we mentioned earlier – the ones that manage cross-application data requests), Apple considers data requests sensitive enough to be locked behind User Approval, just like the Kernel Extension Policy.
 That means you'll need to have UAMDM devices in order to install TCC Profiles.